 Examples of Use and Benefits Achieved

-- While developing an application for ordering cleaning services, I reviewed feedback in the App Store from competitors, where users complained about not seeing the contents of cleaning products.
-Now our interface includes details about each product and the option to choose an "eco" option.
+- While developing an app for ordering cleaning services, I reviewed the feedback in the App Store of competitors, where users complained about not seeing the contents of cleaning agents.
+Now, our interface includes details about each product and the option to choose an "eco" option.

-- When I was creating a mobile application for accounting, I studied the basic norms of tax legislation and simultaneously read comments from private entrepreneurs on social media, who often got lost among invoices.
+- When I was making a mobile app for accounting, I studied the basic tax legislation norms and simultaneously read comments from private entrepreneurs on social media, who often got lost among invoices.
 As a result, we simplified the interface: we created a separate section for tax payments with automatic reminders about deadlines.

 What is it?
 Personal face-to-face or online meetings where users share their experiences, pains, and expectations.
-Conducted according to a pre-established plan (also called a script) and consists of open-ended questions (the answer cannot simply be yes or no) about past experiences in solving the given task.
-In such interviews, it is important to ask clarifying questions (why, how) to dive even deeper into the problem and get to the heart of the matter.
+It is conducted according to a pre-created plan (also called a script) and consists of open-ended questions (the answer cannot simply be yes or no) about past experiences in solving the given task.
+In such interviews, it is important to ask clarifying questions (how, why) to dive deeper into the problem and get to the essence.

 Result.
 Qualitative insights into user needs, their pains, problems, and tasks.
 One of the most valuable sources of information.